hermscoder/hermscoder/README.md

 ### 🔭 I’m currently working on
 - 🎨 Building a game without any libraries in Java (On hold)
 - 🏗️ Studying micro-services applications using Spring Cloud.
 (On hold)
+- 📄 Documenting my journey on my website [emersonribeiro.eu](https://emersonribeiro.eu/)
 - 🏪 Building an e-commerce called HermsShop using Angular and Spring Boot

+### 🔭 I’m currently working on
+- 🏗️ My fork of Pterodactyl®(a free, open-source game server management) [Customizable Seeder](https://github.com/hermscoder/pterodactyle-panel)
 - 📄 Documenting my journey on my website [emersonribeiro.eu](https://emersonribeiro.eu/)
+- 🏪 Building an e-commerce called HermsShop using Angular and Spring Boot (on hold for now)

 ### 🌱 I’m currently learning ...
+- 💻 Go and Next
-- 💻 Studying more about Kotlin, and Java and developing microservices with Spring
+- Learning more about Kotlin
-- 🎨 Angular Framework

 ### 💼 Technical Skills